Security & Trust

 All communication with Ebsta occurs via TLS v1+ connections.

-Data stored to deliver the features of the Ebsta Team and Enterprise editions is encrypted at rest.
+Data stored to deliver the features of the Ebsta Professional and Ultimate editions is encrypted at rest.
 Each object is encrypted (AES-256) with a unique key employing strong multi-factor encryption.
 As an additional safeguard, it encrypts the key itself with a master key that regularly rotates.
 Through the use of AWS KMS all keys are held securely.

 Application initiated requests for data access pass through multiple application levels to validate that the user is authenticated, licenced and belongs to the customer associated with the data and has the permissions to view/edit as requested.
 Only upon all checks being successful is data returned.